Keyboard shortcuts

 • MIRI integration for undefined behavior detection

-• Differential tests for Bitcoin Core comparison
+• Differential tests (see differential-testing.md)

 Location: blvm-consensus/tests/, blvm-consensus/fuzz/, blvm-consensus/src/